skfl/andersen-task/README.md

 * Try to follow ReST guidelines
 * Do not use Spring Framework yet

-### Technical stack: JUnit, Mockito, Jackson, Logback, Lombok, Maven
+### Technical stack: Jetty, JUnit, Mockito, Jackson, Logback, Lombok, Maven

 ### This project was created during Andersen java course